 Eye allergies may or may not be accompanied by the classic allergic reactions, such as sneezing, itching, and runny nose.
 Eye symptoms include redness, swelling of the eyelids, itching, and tearing.

 Allergies are caused when the body develops an immune response to a harmless environmental substance.
 Allergies can be triggered by anything, but some of the most common allergens include pollen, pets, dust mites, and mold.

 Treating Eye Allergies

-Our optometrist in Manchester CT has experience treating patients with eye allergies, and we can give you suggestions as well as any necessary medications.
+Our optometrist in South Windsor, CT has experience treating patients with eye allergies, and we can give you suggestions as well as any necessary medications.
 However, treatment starts at home with avoiding as many of the allergens as possible.
 To do this, you may have to get creative:

 - Wear wraparound sunglasses to reduce the chances of pollen blowing into your eyes

 - Check pollen counts before going outside

 - Use an air conditioner or air filter to remove airborne allergens inside the house

 - Wet mop instead of dusting or sweeping so that more allergens are not stirred up